 - Pay and conditions Expand / Collapse

 Orthoptists in the NHS work standard hours, which are likely to be around 37.5 a week.
-You'll likely to start on a band 5 of the Agenda for Change pay rates.
+You will usually start on band 5 of the Agenda for Change pay rates.
 In a private clinic, your hours of work depend on client needs and may include evenings and weekends.
 Some orthoptists have to travel to clinics, health centres or schools.

 - Where the role can lead Expand / Collapse

-In the NHS, with experience, you could become specialist orthoptist.
-You could also progress to senior, head and or consultant orthoptist.
+In the NHS, with experience, you could become a specialist orthoptist.
+You could also progress to senior or head orthoptist.
 As head of an orthoptics service, you would be responsible both for a team of staff and for managing a budget.

 You might also choose to move into teaching orthoptics or into research.